-I hope you saw our recent blog about how one NHS trust is ensuring pregnant women who screen positive for infectious diseases receive prompt and appropriate follow-up care.
+I hope you saw our recent blog post about how one NHS trust is ensuring pregnant women who screen positive for infectious diseases receive prompt and appropriate follow-up care.

 This follow-up article is about sharing further points of learning from antenatal screening safety incidents.
 I hope it provides plenty of ideas to take away and ask of your screening service.

 Learning from experience

 Every 3 months PHE Screening looks at reported screening incidents to see what we can learn.
 We then highlight these incidents with regional quality assurance teams and screening and immunisation leads, who in turn share the themes and learning with providers.

 There's a quote by an American author Rick Warren about shared learning which I really like.
 Rick says:

 While it is wise to learn from experience, it is wiser to learn from the experiences of others.